matrup01/data_import_modules/README.md

-    loadfl2 (bool) ... decides if Fluorescence_2 is loaded (untoggle if facing performance issues), default-True loadfl3 (bool) ... decides if Fluorescence_3 is loaded (untoggle if facing performance issues), default-True FixedFT (list of int with len=3) ... takes 3 ints and takes them as FT-backgrounds, default values are completely random, default-[1000000,500000,300000]
+    loadfl2 (bool) ... decides if Fluorescence_2 is loaded (untoggle if facing performance issues), default-True loadfl3 (bool) ... decides if Fluorescence_3 is loaded (untoggle if facing performance issues), default-True FixedFT (list of int with len=3) ... takes 3 ints and takes them as FT-backgrounds, default values are completely random, default-[1000000,500000,300000] wintertime (bool) ... if True 3600s are taken from wibstime, default-True

 6.2   WIBS.quickplot(y)